nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Deleting an elderly

-1. Deleting an elderly while all elderlies are listed in the `personList`.
+1. Deleting an elderly while all elderly are listed in the `personList`.

-   1. Prerequisites: List all elderlies using the `list` command.
+   1. Prerequisites: List all elderly using the `list` command.
 There must be at least one elderly in the list.

    1. Test case: `delete 1`<br>
       Expected: First elderly shown in the list is deleted from the list.
 Details of the deleted elderly are displayed in the status message.
 Timestamp in the status bar is updated.